stateright/stateright/README.md

 ## License

-Copyright 2018 Jonathan Nadal and made available under the MIT License.
+Stateright is copyright 2018 Jonathan Nadal and made available under the MIT License.

+To avoid the need for a Javascript package manager, the Stateright repository includes code for the following Javascript dependencies used by Stateright
+Explorer:

+- [KnockoutJS](https://knockoutjs.com/) is copyright 2010 Steven Sanderson, the
+  Knockout.js team, and other contributors.
+It is made available under the MIT License.